Heroine (2012 film)

-Heroine ([ˈɦiːɾoːɪn]) is a 2012 Indian Hindi-language drama film directed, written, and co-produced by Madhur Bhandarkar.
-Revolving around the life of a once-successful film actress whose career is on the decline, the film features Kareena Kapoor as the protagonist along with actors Arjun Rampal and Randeep Hooda.
-Additionally, the film also stars Shahana Goswami, Raqesh Bapat, Divya Dutta, Helen, Shilpi Sharma, Mugdha Godse and Lillete Dubey in supporting roles.
+Heroine ([ˈɦiːɾoːɪn]) is a 2012 Indian Hindi-language psychological drama film written, directed, and co-produced by Madhur Bhandarkar.
+The film stars Kareena Kapoor Khan as Mahi Arora, a once-successful film actress whose career is on the decline, alongside Arjun Rampal and Randeep Hooda in supporting roles.

-Heroine released on 21 September 2012 across 2000 screens, coinciding with Kapoor's 32nd birthday.
-Despite mixed critical opinions on the film, Kapoor's performance was highly acclaimed and is considered to be one of her best.
+Heroine was released on 21 September 2012 across 2000 screens, coinciding with Kapoor's 32nd birthday.
+Despite mixed-to-positive reviews from critics, Kapoor's performance received widespread critical acclaim, and is considered to be one of her best performances.
 Kapoor received a Best Actress nomination at the 58th Filmfare Awards for her performance in the film.

 Plot

-A journalist reports on the life of Mahi Arora, a renowned actress and film heroine, describing her as unstable and problematic, but damaged and lonely due to childhood trauma, and bipolar disorder.
-Through a flashback, we are shown Mahi's relationship with leading actor, Aryan.
-Aryan is going through a divorce with his wife whilst dating Mahi.
-The couple makes a sex tape of themselves.
-When Mahi learns of an intimate scene Aryan is shooting for a movie, she creates a scene on the set, which upsets Aryan.
+A journalist reports on the life of Mahi Arora, a renowned film actress, describing her as unstable and problematic, but damaged and lonely due to childhood trauma, and bipolar disorder.
+Through a flashback, we are shown Mahi's relationship with leading film actor, Aryan Khanna.
+Aryan is going through a divorce whilst dating Mahi.
+The couple make a sex tape of themselves.
+When Mahi learns of an intimate scene Aryan is shooting for a film, she causes a scene on the set, which upsets Aryan.
 The couple reconciles but Mahi is repeatedly insulted by Aryan's wife.
 While driving back from a party with Aryan, she raises the topic of his wife, which results in her being thrown out of the car.

 Realising her place in Aryan's life, Mahi goes into depression, putting her career in decline.
 A friend convinces Mahi to leave the past behind her and re-enter the industry so Mahi decides to rejuvenate her career.
 She employs a public relations manager, Pallavi, who uses sensationalist tactics to reinvent Mahi's image.
-Mahi starts a relationship with the Vice Captain of the Indian National Cricket team, Angad Paul.
-Soon, her personal and professional life is stable once again.
+Mahi starts a relationship with the Vice Captain of the India national cricket team, Angad Paul.
+Soon, her personal and professional life are stable once again.
 On the advice of Pallavi, she uses Angad's connections to get a role in a big budget film.
 The lead actor of the film, Abbas Khan, a married playboy, attempts to initiate an affair with her.
 She rejects him, which causes him to seek revenge.
-He demands that the director re-edit the movie so that story becomes about him and an item girl.
+He demands that the director re-edit the movie so that the story becomes about him and an item girl.
 Mahi is dissatisfied despite the film being a success, and in a desperate attempt to prove her acting skills, works in a low-budget art film for months.
 Angad proposes to her but she feels that they should concentrate on their careers.
 This causes their relationship to end.
 The art film never completes, and Mahi goes into depression again.
 She is also denied the opportunity to adopt a child, due to her history of alcoholism and psychiatric problems.
-Since she cannot get a role in big-budget productions, she decides to work on a low-budget film with newcomers.
+Since she cannot get a role in big budget productions, she decides to work on a low-budget film with newcomers.